ChiaraCati/FlooData/README.md

 ---------------------SCHEMA PALMIRANI--------------------------

 ## Original dataset

+### Old table
 In order to carry out our analysis, we chose to use those dataset among the above mentioned.
 | ID | Title | Link | Time span | Licence |
 | :---         |     :---     |     :---     |     :---     |         :--- |
 | D1 | ReNDIs | [url](http://dati.isprambiente.it/dataset/il-rendis/) | 2016 - 2021 | [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/deed.it) |